SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Exploration of Multimodal Model for Social Interaction Detection

 \subsection{Labeling Strategy for Multimodal Model Training}

-To train the multimodal interaction detection model, we assigned labels to each 15-second data collection window based on participant-confirmed interaction annotations (Figure~\ref{fig:label_procees}).
+To train the multimodal interaction detection model, we assigned labels to each 15-second data collection window based on participant-confirmed interaction annotations (Figure~\ref{fig:high_level_overview}).
 Windows whose timestamps fell within participant-labeled interaction intervals were labeled as class~1 (presence of social interaction).
 Windows outside these intervals were treated as candidates for class~0 (no interaction), subject to conservative filtering described below.

-Results from the deployed interaction detection system and participant responses to missed-interaction notifications indicate high recall (Section~\ref{missed_edited_interct_sec}).
+Results from the deployed interaction detection system and participant responses to missed-interaction notifications indicate high recall (see details in Section 2 of Supplementary Materials).
 That is, when an interaction occurred, the system was highly likely to notify the participant.
 This observation motivated us to include windows with no detected interactions as class~0, provided there was sufficient evidence that no interaction occurred during those intervals.

 Reliable ground-truth labels were unavailable for automatically detected interaction intervals when participants did not respond to notifications.
 To preserve labeling accuracy, we excluded all windows associated with such unresponded detections from model training.